preda/gpuowl/README.md

                      A lower power reduces disk space requirements but increases the verification cost.
                      A proof of power 9 uses 6GB of disk space for a 100M exponent and enables faster verification.
 -autoverify <power> : Self-verify proofs generated with at least this power.
 Default 9.
--tmpDir <dir>      : specify a folder with plenty of disk space where temporary proof checkpoints will be stored.
+-tmpDir <dir>      : specify a folder with plenty of disk space where temporary proof checkpoints will be stored, default '.'.
--results <file>    : name of results file, default 'results.txt' -iters <N>         : run next PRP test for <N> iterations and exit.
+-mprimeDir <dir>   : folder where an instance of Prime95/mprime can be found (for P-1 second-stage) -results <file>    : name of results file, default 'results.txt' -iters <N>         : run next PRP test for <N> iterations and exit.
 Multiple of 10000.
 -maxAlloc <size>   : limit GPU memory usage to size, which is a value with suffix M for MB and G for GB.
                      e.g. -maxAlloc 2048M or -maxAlloc 3.5G
--save <N>          : specify the number of savefiles to keep (default 12).
+-save <N>          : specify the number of savefiles to keep (default 20).
 -noclean           : do not delete data after the test is complete.
 -from <iteration>  : start at the given iteration instead of the most recent saved iteration -yield             : enable work-around for Nvidia GPUs busy wait.
 Do not use on AMD GPUs!

--nospin            : disable progress spinner
+-use <define>      : comma separated list of defines for configuring gpuowl.cl, such as:
+  -use FAST_BARRIER: on AMD Radeon VII and older AMD GPUs, use a faster barrier().
+Do not use
+                     this option on Nvidia GPUs or on RDNA AMD GPUs where it produces errors (which are nevertheless detected).
+  -use NO_ASM      : do not use __asm() blocks (inline assembly) -use CARRY32     : force 32-bit carry (-use STATS=21 offers carry range statistics)
+  -use CARRY64     : force 64-bit carry (a bit slower but no danger of carry overflow) -use TRIG_COMPUTE=0|1|2 : select sin/cos tradeoffs (compute vs. precomputed)
+                     0 uses precomputed tables (more VRAM access, less DP compute) 2 uses more DP compute and less VRAM table access -use DEBUG       : enable asserts in OpenCL kernels (slow) -use STATS       : enable roundoff (ROE) or carry statistics logging.
+                     Allows selecting among the the kernels CarryFused, CarryFusedMul, CarryA, CarryMul using the bit masks:
+                     1 = CarryFused
+                     2 = CarryFusedMul
+                     4 = CarryA
+                     8 = CarryMul
+                    16 = analyze Carry instead of ROE (the bit mask 16 selects Carry statistics, otherwise ROE statistics) E.g. STATS=15 enables ROE stats for all the four kernels above.
+                          STATs=21 enables Carry stats for the CarryFused and CarryA.
+                     For carry, the range [0, 2^32] is mapped to [0.0, 1.0] float values; as such the max carry that fits on 32bits (i.e. 31bits absolute value) is mapped to 0.5

--use NEW_FFT8,OLD_FFT5,NEW_FFT10: comma separated list of defines, see the #if tests in gpuowl.cl (used for perf tuning) -unsafeMath        : use OpenCL -cl-unsafe-math-optimizations (use at your own risk) -binary <file>     : specify a file containing the compiled kernels binary -device <N>        : select a specific device:
+-unsafeMath        : use OpenCL -cl-unsafe-math-optimizations (use at your own risk)

+-device <N>        : select the GPU at position N in the list of devices -uid    <UID>      : select the GPU with the given UID (on ROCm/AMDGPU, Linux) -pci    <BDF>      : select the GPU with the given PCI BDF, e.g. "0c:00.0"
 ```
 Device numbers start at zero.